BoraOfficial/boraofficial.github.io/README.md

 # Welcome to BoraOfficial.github.io

-This is the website I host all my projects on.
+This is the source of the website I host all my projects on.
 Thanks for coming!

 ---
 # The list of hosted Projects: